wp-plugins/woocommerce-exporter/readme.txt

 * Export Coupons (**)
 * Toggle and save export fields

-(*) Compatible with Product Importer Deluxe, All in One SEO Pack, Advanced Google Product Feed and more.
+(*) Compatible with Product Importer Deluxe, All in One SEO Pack, Advanced Google Product Feed, Product Addons, Sequential Order Number Pro, WooCommerce Checkout Manager and more.
 (**) Requries the Pro upgrade to enable additional store export functionality.

 For more information visit: http://www.visser.com.au/woocommerce/